About this Toolkit

 Why does it matter?

-• For the EU, this has serious consequences.
-Weak health governance increases the risk that future health crises will disrupt European societies, while limiting the EU’s ability to respond quickly and effectively to protect its population.
+• For the EU, weak global health governance raises the risk that future crises will disrupt European societies and limits its ability to respond swiftly to protect its population.

 Where is reform possible?

-• In global health, political divides make major reform unlikely.
+• Major reform is unlikely.
 Instead, the most realistic options are incremental improvements to existing frameworks.

 • Further gains could include improving transparency and inclusiveness within the WHO, and better connecting EU policies around health, trade, and intellectual property.